 Bottom line, if you prefer more of a responsive or neutral-foam over traditional memory foam and you want coils for added support, it’s tough to beat this mattress considering you can sometimes snag a queen size around the $300 mark.
 Pricing fluctuates often so it might behoove you to see what it’s currently being offered for on Amazon.

-We’ve been pretty impressed with the Linenspa 10″ Latex Hybrid.
-If you like the feel of latex foam, it’s hard to find a better option on Amazon.
+We’ve been pretty impressed with the Nest Bedding Flip mattress.
+If you want a flippable mattress, it’s hard to find a better option on Amazon.

-Moving on, as you can see in the title, this is a hybrid mattress, so it contains coils, which is better for heavier people or people that just want/need extra support.
-In general, coils are also more durable than dense foam support structures, so this combined with the fact that latex is one of the more durable foams means this mattress will likely have a long lifespan.
+While it has two sides, Nest Flip is also a hybrid mattress, so it contains coils, which is better for heavier people or people that just want/need extra support.
+In general, coils are also more durable than dense foam support structures, so this combined with the fact that it is double-sided means this mattress will likely have a long lifespan.

-Overall, we’d rate the Linenspa Latex Hybrid at about a medium on the firmness scale, and the “Firm” side somewhere between a medium-firm and firm.
-Back and stomach sleepers will find the mattress provides more than enough support and side sleepers will find the mattress to be fairly accommodating as well.
+Overall, we’d rate the “Medium” side of Nest Flip at about a medium on the firmness scale, and the “Firm” side somewhere between a medium-firm and firm.
+Back and stomach sleepers will find the mattress provides more than enough support and side sleepers will find the mattress to be fairly accommodating as well, on the “Medium” side.